besarthoxhaj/middleware-pattern/README.md

 # middleware-pattern
-Example of middleware pattern, with tiny and small implementation of redux and express.
+Example of middleware pattern, with tiny and simplified implementation of redux and express.